ocplatest/MCW-SAP-HANA-on-Azure/Hands-on lab/HOL step-by-step - SAP HANA on Azure.md

     xsa-cockpit                   STARTED           1/1         512 MB    <unlimited>   https://hdb1-0.fyz5ci1dm3lurnjzgn2dsvpb0g.bx.internal.cloudapp.net:51025
     ```

-### Task 4: Prepare for the highly available deployment of SAP HANA
+### Task 5: Prepare for the highly-available deployment of SAP HANA

-> **Note**: In the next exercise, you will implement a highly available SAP HANA deployment.
+> **Note**: In the next exercise, you will implement a highly-available SAP HANA deployment.
 You will leverage for that purpose the SAP media downloaded in this exercise.

 1. From the **hn1adm@hdb1-0:/hana/shared/HN1/xs/bin\>** prompt, type **exit** and press **Enter** to exit the XSA environment.